Ryzeson/Running-App/Documentation/project_summary.md

 ## Route 53 and SSL/TLS
 ### Research / Thought Process
 One of the last things I did was get my EC2 instance configured with an SSL/TLS certificate so users could connect using https.
 Networking is not my strong suit, so this took me a fair bit of research.
-Many online tutorials (including the official AWS guide) required use of an additional webserver like apache or nginx for to get this working These made sense, but I didn't want to deal with an additional tool or steps right now, when my research showed it should  be possible with just node.
+Many online tutorials (including the official AWS guide) required use of an additional webserver like apache or nginx to get this working.
+These made sense, but I didn't want to deal with an additional tool or steps right now, when my research showed it should be possible with just node.
 I got this working locally using self-signed certificates by following this [guide](https://akshitb.medium.com/how-to-run-https-on-localhost-a-step-by-step-guide-c61fde893771), which made use of the node https package and openssl.

 When I attempted to issue an ssl certificate to the EC2 instance using certbot, I got an error because it could not issue an cert to a bare IP address.
 I immediately thought I had to buy another domain name, but because I wanted to keep the budget of this project as small as possible, I did some more research.
 I realized I could use a *subdomain* of ryzeson.org, which is a domain name I already own.
 So while www.ryzeson.org would still point to my statically hosted GitHub Pages website, I could make kaleskilometers.ryzeson.org point to this EC2 instance.